opentracing-contrib/java-globaltracer/README.md

 try (Span span = GlobalTracer.tracer().buildSpan("someOperation").start()) {

     // ..traced code block here..
-    // calls to GlobalSpanManager.activeSpan() here get the new span reference
+    // calls to ActiveSpanManager.activeSpan() here get the new span reference
     // the new span is automatically a 'child-of' any previously active span (if applicable).

 }
-// calls to GlobalSpanManager.activeSpan() here will receive the active span from before the try block.
+// calls to ActiveSpanManager.activeSpan() here will receive the active span from before the try block.
 ````
 Due to the `try-with-resources` construct, the span will automatically close and restore the _active span_ state to what it was previously.
 It should be noted that `Tracer` implementations need not be concerned with this functionality;
-it is provided by the `GlobalSpanManager` being invoked from the global tracer.
+it is provided by the `ActiveSpanManager` being invoked from the global tracer.

 ### From inbound filters at the application boundary (server)
 To create a generic _opentracing_ compatible filter, the hypothetical filter could look similar to